 Editor’s note: This is an edited version of the story Carrie Boe wrote while participating in a Whyography workshop.
+For tools and resources for writing and publishing your story, visit our Workshops page.

 The summer before Carrie Boe started fourth grade wasn’t what she expected.
 Her mom had just been diagnosed with a debilitating illness.
 Then, as Carrie played in their backyard, running through the sprinkler, she slipped on the wet grass and broke her arm.
 Instead of carefree sunny days at the pool, she spent her time watching reruns of “I Dream of Jeannie” and eating bologna sandwiches.
 She couldn’t bear the thought of losing anyone in her family.
 So she’d stand in front of the open fridge thinking about what to eat next, although she really wasn’t hungry.